gjermundgaraba/bjaanes.github.io/_posts/2016-04-10-smart-home-series-part-6-openhab.md

 I feel like I have a solid starting point for adding more stuff to my smart home.

-Except for the fact that it&#8217;s not really a smart home just yet.
-It&#8217;s just a home with some data I can look at.
+Except for the fact that it's not really a smart home just yet.
+It's just a home with some data I can look at.
 In real time.

 &nbsp;